 Columbia University Medical Center (CUMC) provides a comprehensive system of health care for you, your spouse or partner, and dependent children.
-CUMC students now have a choice of levels of coverage under the Aetna Student Health Insurance plan: Gold 85% and Platinum 100%.
+CUMC students have a choice of levels of coverage under the Aetna Student Health Insurance plan: The 90 Plan and 100 Plan.

-During the open enrollment period, from Aug.
-1-Sep.
-30, 2017, all CUMC students are required to log into the Health Insurance Enrollment/Waiver and take one of three steps:
+During the open enrollment period, from August 1- September 30, 2018, all CUMC students are required to log into the Health Insurance Enrollment/Waiver and take one of three steps:

-Students who do not take one of these actions will automatically be enrolled in the GOLD level of the plan.
+Students who do not take one of these actions will automatically be enrolled in the 90 Plan.